gaetanlop/LLMPruner/README.md

 ## Future directions

-This library was developed during an 12-hour flight to ACL 2024 in Bangkok, as a way to make productive use of the long time of this flight.
+This library was developed during an 12-hour flight to ACL 2024 in Bangkok.
 I may not have the bandwidth to continuously update it or add new structured pruning methods.

 ## Contact